Beyond PI Planning

 • Limits work-in-progress before development starts

-A typical upstream flow might include stages such as:
+A typical upstream discovery workflow might include stages such as:

 Each stage has: